puppetlabs/bolt/4-running-scripts/README.md

 # Next steps

-Now you know how to run existing scripts with `bolt` you can move on to:
+Now that you know how to run existing scripts with `bolt` you can move on to:

 1. [Writing Tasks](../5-writing-tasks)